Alexhuszagh/BreezeStyleSheets/breezestylesheets/template/README.md

         *.svg.in
 ```

-Where `stylesheet.qss.in` is the template stylesheet, `icons.json` specifies the color replacements for each state (such as default, hovered, and disabled), and `svg/*.svg.in` is an icon (which must be specified in `icons.json`).
+Where `stylesheet.qss.in` is the template stylesheet, `icons.json` specifies the color replacements for each state (such as default, hovered, and disabled), and `svg/*.svg.in` is an icon (for which any replacements must be specified in `icons.json`).

 ## Default